-Yin yang dragons combine some powerful concepts.
-What is the energy of each dragon and how does their interaction affect the flow of chi throughout the universe?
+Yin yang dragons and yin yang dragon pictures combine some powerful concepts.
+What is the energy of each dragon, and how does their interaction affect the flow of chi throughout the universe?

 The Basic Yin Yang Symbol